Skip to content

 31) Contena

-Nowadays, the Contena Academy provides its members with an extensive video training course and tons of materials that will teach you to write content for money.
+Nowadays, the Contena Academy provides its members with an extensive video training course and materials that will teach you to write content for money.

-While Contena offers paid memberships, you can do a lot if you sign up for a free account.
+While Contena offers paid memberships, you can do a lot when you sign up for a free account.

 32) HubPages